IBM/deploy-graph-db-container/README.md

         $ sudo mv ./kubectl /usr/local/bin/
         ```

-## Step 2.
+## Prerequisite Step 2.
 Log in to the Bluemix CLI and initialize Bluemix Container Service plugin

 1. Log in to the Bluemix CLI.
 Enter your Bluemix credentials when prompted.
     ```